-FIRE1092 Hazardous Materials Operations Theory 14.0 Hours

-This course examines the role and responsibilities of the firefighting team regarding environmental hazards and associated rescue operations at the Operations level.
+FIRE1092 Hazardous Materials Operations Theory 14.0 Hours Students examine the role and responsibilities of the firefighting team regarding environmental hazards and associated rescue operations at the Operations level.
 P- FIRE1081 Hazardous Materials Awareness Theory, Co-FIRE1093 Hazardous Materials Operations Practical

-FIRE1093 Hazardous Materials Operations Practical 28.0 Hours

-This course serves as an evaluation of students' knowledge and skills regarding environmental hazards and associated rescue operations.
-A firm understanding of safety practices and risk management, as well as the role and responsibilities of the firefighting team and co-operating agencies is cemented.
+FIRE1093 Hazardous Materials Operations Practical 28.0 Hours This course serves as an evaluation of students' knowledge and skills regarding environmental hazards and associated rescue operations.
+Students gain a firm understanding of safety practices and risk management, as well as the role and responsibilities of the firefighting team and co-operating agencies.
 Students develop an appreciation of the importance of environmental protection and the impact of hazardous incidents on the community.